-But if that option isn’t sensible for you, keeping it is still a possibility.
+If this option isn’t sensible for you, keeping it is still a possibility.

 With careful screening to avoid bad tenants, renting out the house full time can provide steady income.
-But with services like Airbnb, advertising it as a vacation home only can bring in some extra money along with the flexibility of not having to constantly manage the property.
+But with services like Airbnb, advertising it as a vacation home only can bring in some extra money, along with the flexibility of not having to constantly manage the property.

 Sometimes though, keeping the house isn’t a practical choice, and selling it is the only way to go.